-It includes the practice of law relating to all aspects of the Municipal Act, 2001/City of Toronto Act, 2006 and other local and Provincial legislation and policies that impact the operation and activities of municipalities and those affected by the exercise of their powers.
-Our municipal practice involves land use planning and development law relating to the use, acquisition, development, and protection of land.
+As your municipal lawyer Toronto, we have a mastery of the nuances and complexities of municipal law.
+This includes the practice of law relating to all aspects of the Municipal Act, 2001, City of Toronto Act, 2006, Planning Act and other local and provincial legislation and policies that impact the operation and activities of municipalities and those affected by the exercise of their powers.
+Our municipal law firm involves land use planning and development law relating to the use, acquisition, development, and protection of land.

-We are experienced advocates before the Local Planning Appeal Tribunal (LPAT), Toronto Local Appeal Body (TLAB), Committee of Adjustments, Superior Court of Justice and Divisional Court on a variety of municipal law matters in Toronto and the GTA, Waterloo Region and throughout Southwestern Ontario
+We are experienced advocates before the Ontario Land Tribunal (OLT) (formerly the Local Planning Appeal Tribunal, Ontario Municipal Board), Toronto Local Appeal Body (TLAB), Committee of Adjustments, Superior Court of Justice, Ontario Land Tribunal, and various municipal councils and committees across the GTA on a variety of municipal law matters in Toronto and the GTA, Waterloo Region and throughout Southern Ontario.

-Our lawyers advise and give opinions on a variety of general municipal law issues, including:
+Our lawyers advise and give opinions on a broad range of general municipal law issues, including:

 - Expropriation compensation claims

 - Minor variances

 - Municipal taxation

 - Aggregate resources